dufferzafar/dufferzafar.github.com/_posts/2017-07-12-games-ive-played.md

 ### Skyrim

-I was introduced to this by Abhishek (or was it Shivam?)
-I only started playing it because another RPG sounded cool.
+I was introduced to this by Abhishek (or was it Shivam?) and only started playing it because another RPG sounded cool.
 But man, was I blown away by the world.
 Everything was epic, from armor to dragons!

 The three of us used to play the game at home and discuss it in college.
 Fun days!